 - The pronoun emphasizes the subject in the first person (e.g., I work in Perth).

-Capitalization rules: Time full stops and events
+Capitalization rules: Time periods and events

-When it comes to cultural, historical, and geological events, the rule is to capitalize the names of specific full stops with defined beginnings and endings—for example, the Paleozoic era, the Stone Age, and the Great Depression.
+When it comes to cultural, historical, and geological events, the rule is to capitalize the names of specific periods with defined beginnings and endings—for example, the Paleozoic era, the Stone Age, and the Great Depression.
 Descriptive terms, such as the modern age and chat-room era, are written in lowercase.
 Nevertheless, proper nouns that define descriptive events should begin in uppercase as per capitalization rules, e.g., in the Victorian era.
 Additionally, era abbreviations should be in all caps (e.g., before 240 BC, in AD 537, and after 1900 CE).

 Time descriptions for seasons, years, decades, and centuries should be in lowercase when written in words.
 For instance, over the winter, during the fourteenth century, in the fifties, etc. Alternately, days, months, and holidays are proper nouns and, therefore, written in uppercase.